awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 AWS IoT Greengrass can be configured to run in a [Docker](https://www.docker.com/) container\.

 **Note**
-Connectors, local device and volume resources, and local machine learning model resources can't be used in a Docker container\.
-These features aren't supported when the Lambda runtime environment for the Greengrass group is set to [**No container**](lambda-group-config.md#no-container-mode), which is required to run AWS IoT Greengrass in a Docker container\.
+[Connectors](connectors.md) and [local device and volume resources](access-local-resources.md) can't be used in a Docker container\.
+This feature isn't supported when the Lambda runtime environment for the Greengrass group is set to [**No container**](lambda-group-config.md#no-container-mode), which is required to run AWS IoT Greengrass in a Docker container\.
+However, you can access local device and volume resources directly\.

 You can download a Dockerfile [through Amazon CloudFront](what-is-gg.md#gg-docker-download) that has the AWS IoT Greengrass Core software and dependencies installed\.
 To modify the Docker image to run on different platform architectures or reduce the size of the Docker image, see the `README` file in the Docker package download\.